Acclimating Your Fish at Home

 P.B.
 Discus

-There are several good dips available for this purpose, as well as old-fashioned, but tried-and-true methods like a quick freshwater bath (watch for distress), or a formaldehyde bath before putting a fish into your system.
+There are several good dips available for this purpose, as well as old-fashioned, but tried-and-true methods like a quick freshwater bath (watch for distress), or a copper or formaldehyde bath before putting a fish into your system.
+However I strongly suggest using QT, and only dipping if needed.
+Unless you run a coppered system.

-The main thing is to GO SLOWLY when acclimating, and dip the fish to sanitize it before you put it in your system if you are not using the quarantine tank method.
+The main thing is to GO SLOWLY when acclimating, and dip the fish to sanitize it before you put it in your system if you are not using the quarantine tank method, which is best.

 When I move a freshwater fish from one tank to another, I acclimate it with a bucket and drip line.
 It is essential equipment if you intend on building a live fish collection!